-The first several digits of credit cards identify the issuing bank, and is commonly referred to as the Bank Identification Number (BIN), but also generically known as Issuer Identification Number (IIN).
+The first several digits of every credit card identify the issuing bank, which is commonly referred to as the Bank Identification Number (BIN), but also generically known as Issuer Identification Number (IIN).
 As fintech services have proliferated, more issuers have come online.
 Historically the first 6 digits have been reserved for BINs, but quickly the major card brands realized that they would run out of possible combinations.

 As a result, the major card brands decided that the first 8 digits should be used to represent BINs and would provide a wider range of combinations.
-However, a transition from 6 to 8 digits would be complex and take time.
+However, a transition from 6 to 8 digits is going to be complex and take time.

 Several years ago, the major card brands agreed that April 2022 would be the date in which all new BINs would only be issued with 8 digits.
 8 digit BINs had been issued prior to April 2022, but there was no rule enforcing it; as a result 6 digit BINs could have also been issued.

-To be clear, April 2022 is not a cutover from 6 to 8; a vast majority of BINs in existence will remain 6 digits for the foreseeable future, but April 2022 represents a point where 8 digit BINs need to be taken more seriously.
+To be clear, April 2022 was not a hard deadline to move from 6 to 8 digit bins; a vast majority of BINs in existence will remain 6 digits for the foreseeable future, but April 2022 represents a point where 8 digit BINs need to be taken more seriously.

 What is the impact for merchants?